sbyrnes321/tmm/README.rst

 It can also calculate the parameters measured in ellipsometry.
 It can also calculate the RGB or xyY color of a multilayer thin film (this requires colorpy, https://pypi.python.org/pypi/colorpy).

 For more information, see manual.pdf .
-Get it directly at http://sjbyrnes.com/fresnel_manual.pdf
+Get it directly at http://sjbyrnes.com/fresnel_manual.pdf .
+For the list of all functions and how to call them, browse the source code or go to https://pythonhosted.org/tmm/

 Tested in Python 2.7 and 3.3.
 (If you want to do color calculations in Python 3, you need to use the Python-3-compatible version of colorpy `here <https://github.com/fish2000/ColorPy/>`_.)